garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 .. _how_to_create_repository_extends_myinterface-label:

-Inheriting the interface for which only the required methods are defined
+Inheriting a common project specific interface in which only the required methods are defined
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Amongst the methods defined in interface of Spring Data, this section defines the method to create entity specific Repository interface by creating and inheriting the common interface for which only the required methods are defined.
+Amongst the methods defined in interface of Spring Data, this section defines the method to create entity specific Repository interface by creating and inheriting a common project specific interface in which only the required methods are defined.

-The signature of methods should match with the methods of Repository interface of Spring Data; however, these methods need to be implemented similar to the case wherein the interface is created by inheriting the Repository interface of Spring Data.
+The signature of methods should match with the methods of Repository interface of Spring Data;

  .. note:: **Assumed cases**

-    Amongst the methods of Repository interface of Spring Data, there are also methods which are not used or which are not desirable to be used in the actual application.
+    Amongst the methods of Repository interface of Spring Data, there are methods which are not used or which are not desirable to be used in the actual application.
-    In order to delete such methods from Repository interface, refer to below.
+    In order to remove such methods from Repository interface, refer below.
     The methods defined in interface are implemented using \ ``org.springframework.data.jpa.repository.support.SimpleJpaRepository``\  of Spring Data JPA.